Rachelslh/Object-Movement-Detection-and-Tracking/README.md

 ## File Structure

-Here's the main file structure, excluding additional repo management tools as dockerfile and the pre-commit hook.
+Here's the main file structure, excluding additional repo management tools such as dockerfile and the pre-commit hook.

 ```bash
 Object-Movement-Detection-and-Tracking/